-Dr. Schuck obtained his Ph.D. from the Goethe-University Frankfurt in Main, Germany, where he worked on interactions of integral proteins of the erythrocyte membrane using analytical ultracentrifugation.
+Dr. Schuck obtained his Ph.D. from the Goethe-University Frankfurt am Main, Germany, where he worked on interactions of integral proteins of the erythrocyte membrane using analytical ultracentrifugation.
 He received his post-doctoral research training in physical biochemistry with Dr. Allen Minton at NIDDK, and joined the Bioengineering and Physical Science Program of NCRR as a Research Fellow in 1997, developing biophysical methods for the study of protein interactions.
-In 2014 he was appointed an Earl Stadtman Investigator in NIBIB and Chief of the Dynamics of Macromolecular Assembly Section in the Laboratory of Cellular Imaging and Macromolecular Biophysics.
+In 2014 he was appointed an Earl Stadtman Investigator in NIBIB and Chief, Laboratory of Dynamics of Macromolecular Assembly.
+In 2021, he was granted tenure at NIH.

 Our group has been particularly active in the development of quantitative hydrodynamic methods using sedimentation velocity analytical ultracentrifugation in conjunction with mathematical modeling of reaction/diffusion/sedimentation processes.
 We have recently embarked on the development of novel fluorescence detection approaches, which allow unprecedented sensitivity and resolution.
 We are also pursuing other techniques, including optical biosensing, isothermal titration calorimetry and global multi-method modeling approaches.
 We are dedicated to the dissemination of methodology, and have implemented our computational analysis methods in widely used software.